mrisher/smtp-sts/reporting.md

 receiving MTA, this document defines a mechanism for sending domains to report on failures at multiple stages of the MTA-to-MTA conversation.

-Recipient domains may also use the mechanisms defined by MTA-STS (TODO:
-Add ref) or DANE [@!RFC6698] to publish additional encryption and authentication requirements; this document defines a mechanism for sending domains that are compatible with MTA-STS or DANE to share success and failure statistics with recipient domains.
+Recipient domains may also use the mechanisms defined by MTA-STS [@!I-D.ietf-uta-mta-sts] or DANE [@!RFC6698] to publish additional encryption and authentication requirements; this document defines a mechanism for sending domains that are compatible with MTA-STS or DANE to share success and failure statistics with recipient domains.

-Specifically, this document defines a reporting schema that covers failures in routing, STARTTLS negotiation, and both DANE [@!RFC6698] and MTA-STS (TODO: Add ref) policy validation errors, and a standard TXT record that recipient domains can use to indicate where reports in this format should be sent.
+Specifically, this document defines a reporting schema that covers failures in routing, STARTTLS negotiation, and both DANE [@!RFC6698] and MTA-STS [@!I-D.ietf-uta-mta-sts] policy validation errors, and a standard TXT record that recipient domains can use to indicate where reports in this format should be sent.

-This document is intended as a companion to the specification for SMTP MTA Strict Transport Security (MTA-STS, TODO: Add ref).
+This document is intended as a companion to the specification for SMTP MTA Strict Transport Security [@!I-D.ietf-uta-mta-sts].

 ## Terminology